ixofoundation/ixo-message-relayer/README.md

 - **success**: Indicates whether the request to server was successful.
 - **code**: A code indicating whether the mobile should continue polling (418 if it should continue).
 - **data**:
-  - Details of the active transaction as queried from prisma
+  - Details of the active transaction as queried from db

 #### Usage